 From November the Household Cavalry Museum opens Wednesday to Sunday, 10:00 - 17:00

 The Household Cavalry Museum is Closed on:

-Museum profits support the soldiers and families, of the Household Cavalry, who have been adversely affected by recent operational deployment
+Profits from the museum support soldiers and families, of the Household Cavalry, who have been adversely affected by recent operational deployment.